Words beginning with: A . B . C . D . E . F . G . H . I . J . K . L . M . N . O . P . Q . R . S . T . U . V . W . X . Y . Z . Abbreviations used

 quack Noun.
 A doctor, by extension of its older and original usage for an untrained physician.

 queef Noun.
 A fart noise created during vaginal intercourse.
-Also qweef.
+Also as qweef.
 Cf. 'fanny fart'.
 [Orig.
 U.S.]

 queen Noun.
-A male homosexual, particularly one who is effeminate.
+A homosexual male, particularly one who is effeminate and flamboyant.
+Occ.
+Derog./Offens.

 queenie * Noun.
 1. A homosexual male, particularly one who is effeminate.
 Used as a form of address.